crownshield-sec/soc-portfolio/projects/phishing-triage-01/README.md

 - Notify affected users.
 - Reset credentials if user interaction occurred.
 - Enable MFA where applicable.
-- Escalate to Level 2 investigation if user interactin is validated and widespread delivery is identified.
+- Escalate to Level 2 investigation if user interaction is validated and widespread delivery is identified.

 ## Analyst Findings